PHP Data Types

 An object is an instance of a class.
 It’s a central concept in object-oriented programming.

 An object has properties.
-For example, a person object may have the first name, last name, and age properties.
+For example, a person object may have a first name, last name, and age properties.

 An object also has behaviors, which are known as methods.
 For example, a person object can have a method called getFullName() that returns the full name.